richard-jones/magnificent-octopus/README.md

 ## Root Configuration

-The root configuration tells Portentious where to load the module configurations from, and where to server Jinja templates and static files from.
+The root configuration tells Portentious where to load the module configurations from, and where to serve Jinja templates and static files from.

+It also details scripts to run during application initialisation (i.e. post-configuration but pre-execution).
+See the section **Initialisation** below.

 The built-in configuration will load the config for all known modules and libraries.
 You can override this by providing your own one in the environment variable APP_CONFIG at startup.